lala-hakobyan/tech-knowledge-base/frontend-fullstack/frontend-architecture/architecture-types-frontend.md

 ---

 #### Core Concepts of Web Components in MFE Architecture
 In **Micro-Frontend (MFE) architecture**, Web Components are a powerful tool for building **reusable, encapsulated UI elements** that can be **shared across different applications and frameworks**.
-They provide a modular and maintainable approach to UI development, making them an ideal fit for micro frontend architectures.
+They provide a modular and maintainable approach to UI development, making them an ideal fit for micro-frontend architectures.

 Below are core concepts of web components which play key role in MFE Architecture:
 - **Reusability**